Word-Level Emotional Expression Control in Zero-Shot Text-to-Speech Synthesis: Evaluation Setup

 \subsection{Details of Dataset}

 We use the train-set, dev-set, and test-set of ESD\footnote{\url{https://github.com/HLTSingapore/Emotional-Speech-Data}}~\cite{zhou2021seen} for training and evaluation.
 This dataset contains 350 parallel utterances, averaging 2.9 seconds in duration, spoken by 20 speakers: 10 native English and 10 native Mandarin (5 male and 5 female for each language).
 Each speaker expresses five emotions: happy, sad, neutral, angry, and surprised.
-All audio is sampled at 16 kHz and stored as 16-bit files.
+All audio is sampled at 16 kHz.

 For evaluation, we generate 1,000 emotion-speed-varying text samples (500 in Chinese and 500 in English) using the script provided in Appendix~\ref{app_gpt4}.
 For each text sample, we randomly select emotional prompts from the ESD test set to match the emotion transitions required by the sentence.
 All emotion prompts within a single sentence are drawn from the same speaker to ensure consistency.
 The reference audio for the target speaker is also randomly selected from the same language-speaker subset.
 As a result, approximately 1 out of every 5 samples features emotional prompts and a target speaker from the same speaker-emotion setting, given that the ESD dataset contains 5 emotions.